 - Topic and title must be on the artwork

-- Posters can be created with crayon, markers, paint, and pencil
+- Posters can be created with crayon, markers, paint, pencil, photographs or computer graphics

 - *Cannot use copyrighted logos – will be immediately disqualified